mitchabdon/my-cv/README.md

 **Department of Social Welfare and Development**
 - Economist (22 May-21 Nov 2014)
     - Co-led the impact evaluation of the Pantawid Pamilyang Pilipino Program
-    - [Keeping children healthy and in school](https://pantawid.dswd.gov.ph/wp-content/uploads/2018/07/Pantawid-Pamilya-Impact-Evaluation-2014-Report-Final.pdf): Evaluating the Pantawid Pamilya Using Regression Discontinuity Design, Second Wave Impact Evaluation Results
+    - _[Keeping children healthy and in school](https://pantawid.dswd.gov.ph/wp-content/uploads/2018/07/Pantawid-Pamilya-Impact-Evaluation-2014-Report-Final.pdf): Evaluating the Pantawid Pamilya Using Regression Discontinuity Design, Second Wave Impact Evaluation Results_

 ## Industry Experience

-**Institute for Development and Econometric Analysis, Inc.,**
+**Institute for Development and Econometric Analysis, Inc.**
 - Director for Research (11 Nov 2004-15 Nov 2007)
     - Led the development and maintenance of a small macroeconomic forecasting model for the Philippine economy
     - Managed client-specific research projects
-    - Edited publications prepared by research and student assistants
+    - Reviewed and edited reports and publications

-## Teaching and Training Experience
+## Teaching Experience

 **Kalayaan College**
 - Assistant Professorial Lecturer